 There are three ways changes in policy can close off domestic opportunities and make international engagement more attractive to achieving one’s aims.
-The first can be characterized through Keck and Sikkink’s boomerang model: here, adverse policies spur local organizations to seek transnational partnerships to order to exert greater pressure on the state.
+The first can be characterized through Keck and Sikkink’s boomerang model: here, adverse local policies spur local organizations to seek transnational partnerships to order to exert greater pressure on the local state.
+Under the boomerang model, transnational advocacy is a strategy local civil society actors engage in to nudge their recalcitrant state into changing policies.
 The second is that domestic opportunities become limited following policy gains.
 After some level of achievement, actors may seek to continue their work internationally (e.g., part of the “civilizing mission”).
-For example, there was dramatic extension in this type of work following the end of the Cold War as U.S. organizations advancing democracy, women’s rights, descended upon post-Communist states (xx; xx).
-Internationalizing efforts following policy gains also allows organizations to continue justifying their existence and to keep acquiring resources (xx; xx).
-The third follows from public policy failure: actors may cut their losses and instead seek more amenable forums elsewhere to achieve their goals.
+For example, there was dramatic extension in this type of work following the end of the Cold War as U.S. organizations advancing democracy and women’s rights, for example, descended upon post-Communist states (xx; xx).
+Internationalizing efforts following policy gains also allows organizations to justify their continued existence and to keep acquiring resources (xx; xx).
+The third follows from public policy failure: actors may cut their losses at home and instead seek more amenable forums elsewhere to achieve their goals.
 This process, known as “forum shopping,” allows actors to take advantage of an increasingly accessible global landscape.
 The common element to each of these pathways is that domestic opportunities are limited relative to more favorable opportunities awaiting at the transnational scale.
 If public policy changes are successful in instilling this perception, we argue this will trigger a shift in investments and priorities abroad.

 U.S. Funding of the Post-Liberal Shift: